Football clubs

 1912 - 1922

-Another Emmanuel team was formed in 1912, but there a no records of them playing competitive football.
+A second Emmanuel team was formed in 1912; however, there are no records indicating that they played competitive football.

 Engineer Volunteers